jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Quest Design/7 Loose Ends.md

 In our scenario, the final option is by far the simplest and most reasonable one, but the other two are given to illustrate the kinds of logic which sometimes need to be used to accommodate a particular bit of story happenings.

 To disable the thief, simply double-click on the reference we placed in ReachwindEyrie01.
-This will bring up the [Reference Window]].
+This will bring up the [[Reference|Reference Window]].

 [![ReferenceWindow.png](https://ck.uesp.net/w/images/thumb/9/94/ReferenceWindow.png/300px-ReferenceWindow.png)](https://ck.uesp.net/wiki/File:ReferenceWindow.png)

 Simply click the checkbox for "Initially Disabled," click OK, and the thief will not be at Reachwind Eyrie when you start the game.
 Try it!

-Before we go any further, open up the Thief alias that we made (in the [Quest Alias Tab](https://ck.uesp.net/wiki/Quest_Alias_Tab "Quest Alias Tab") of GSQ01).
+Before we go any further, open up the Thief alias that we made (in the [[Quest Alias Tab]] of GSQ01).
 Click the "Allow Disabled" checkbox that's nestled in the large field of checkboxes in the top right.
 This will allow the alias to point to a disabled reference.

 [![AllowDisabled.png](https://ck.uesp.net/w/images/7/70/AllowDisabled.png)](https://ck.uesp.net/wiki/File:AllowDisabled.png)